juicedata/juicefs/docs/en/guide/how_to_set_up_object_storage.md

 If the S3 bucket has public access (anonymous access is supported), please set `--access-key` to `anonymous`.
 :::

-Versions prior to JuiceFS v0.12 only support the virtual hosting type, v0.12 and later versions support both styles.
-For example,
+In JuiceFS both the two styles are supported to specify the bucket address, for example,

 ```bash
 # virtual hosted-style